 - Do your research.
-Know the company, and the position you are interviewing for.
+Know the company, and the position for which you are interviewing.

 - Do a practice interview the night before with someone.
 Dress in the outfit you will wear for the interview.
 This will help prepare you, but your answers won't be over-rehearsed.

 - Dress appropriately.
 Know the company and the industry in which you are interviewing.

 - Arrive early.
 Don't arrive 30 minutes before your interview, but 10 minutes early, perhaps.

 - Greet the interviewer by his or her title (Mr., Ms., Mrs.) and the correct pronunciation of the last name.
 Not sure how to pronounce the last name?
 Call the company the day before and ask!